 Visit its ancient villages to know more about history and art of the whole Cinque Terre area.

-Chees, ham, honey, bread, sausages, potatoes jams, are just some of the local delicacies.
+Cheese, ham, honey, bread, sausages, potatoes, jams, are just some of the local delicacies.

-There are a few perct spots along the River for a refreshing
+There are a few perfect spots along the River for a refreshing swim

-Walk the “Bardelloni”, the ancient sggestivemule tracks from the mountains to the sea.
+Walk the “Bardelloni”, the ancient suggestive mule tracks from the mountains to the sea.

 If you like shopping, enjoy the great designers shops and offers of the Cinque Terre Outlet Mall in Brugnato.